Begin at the Beginning: 13 Tips for Teaching Any Language to Newbies

 Are you worried about what to do with them?
 Don’t be!

 Organization is not just about class planning, though.
 It includes how your class will be set up, where the students will be sitting, how you interact with them and how they interact with each other.

 1. Structure your class into small sections

 When structuring your class, you should do so in increments of time spent on each activity.
-Not a lot of people would enjoy sitting through an hour-long grammar lecture every time they enter class.
+Not a lot of people would enjoy sitting through an hour-long grammar lecture every time they attend class.
 By creating a varied structure you keep the students on their toes and anticipating the next section.

 A very basic structure for your class might include:

-- greetings and getting settled in (5 minutes)
+- Greetings and getting settled in (5 minutes)

-- warm-up activities for voice and body (10 minutes)
+- Warm-up activities for voice and body (10 minutes)

-- presentation of the day’s theme and exercise (10 minutes)
+- Presentation of the day’s theme and exercise (10 minutes)

-- doing the day’s exercise (20 minutes)
+- Doing the day’s exercise (20 minutes)

-- evaluation of the work done in class (10 minutes)
+- Evaluation of the work done in class (10 minutes)

-- homework and goodbyes (5 minutes)
+- Homework and goodbyes (5 minutes)

-When you look at the structure of the language you are teaching, you will find additional, practical structure you can put into your class.
+When you look at the structure of the language you’re teaching, you will find additional, practical structures you can put into your class.
 Doing this reinforces just what you want your beginners to learn without lecturing them on it.

 2. Always follow the basic structure

-From time to time you can totally part from your structure; however, there are several reasons why a strictly structured class is advantageous.
+From time to time you can totally part from your structure.
+However, there are several reasons why a strictly structured class is advantageous:

 - Planning: When planning your class, for example, you need only think of material to fill in short segments.
-It is so much easier to plan for a five-minute warm-up exercise than it is to plan a 25-minute explanation of a grammar point.
+It is so much easier to plan for a five-minute warm-up exercise than it is to plan for a 25-minute explanation of a grammar point.
 An active exercise section gets the students doing a lot of the work themselves, leaving you free to observe for later evaluation.

 - Behavior: Students will probably be better behaved if they know that something they enjoy is coming up.
 Since you’ve structured your class in small segments, there is little chance of students acting out because of boredom.
 Agile movement from segment to segment makes the time fly and does not give “trouble makers” time to make trouble.